Raiondesu/intl-schematic/packages/core/README.md

 <p align="center">

-Bravely modern, incredibly tiny, blazingly fast.
+Stupidly simple, incredibly tiny, blazingly fast.

-THis is a tiny framework-agnostic i18n library (1kb gzip, zero-dependency) that allows to localize and format strings with infinitely expandable functionality.
+This is a tiny framework-agnostic i18n library (1kb gzip, zero-dependency) that allows to localize and format strings with infinitely expandable functionality.

 </p>